Jostein Gaarder: Environmental activism

-Gaarder has been involved in the promotion of sustainable development for nearly two decades.
+Gaarder has been involved in the promotion of sustainable development for nearly three decades.
 He established the Sophie Prize in 1997, an international award bestowed on foundations and individuals concerned with the environment.
 Through the Sophie Prize, Gaarder contributed over $1.5 million to worthy environmental causes.
 The final Sophie Prize was awarded in October 2013 to Bill McKibben.

 Political advocacy and religious controversy

 Jostein Gaarder is active politically.
 The focus of his concern is the plight of Palestinian refugees, and he has vehemently criticized the Israeli occupation of the West Bank.
-In August 2006, Gaarder wrote a controversial op-ed titled "God's Chosen People" that was published in the largest daily newspaper in Norway, Aftenposten.Gaarder, Jostein.
-"God's Chosen People " Retrieved on 2006-08-25 Gaarder wrote it in response to the 2006 Israel-Lebanon conflict.
+In August 2006, Gaarder wrote a controversial op-ed titled "God's Chosen People" that was published in the largest daily newspaper in Norway, Aftenposten.
+Gaarder wrote it in response to the 2006 Israel-Lebanon conflict.
 He argued in favor of "recognizing the State of Israel of 1948, but not the one of 1967".

 "God's Chosen People" had a broader scope than conflicting territorial claims.
 Gaarder described Judaism as "an archaic national and warlike religion", contrasting it with the Christian idea that the "Kingdom of God is compassion and forgiveness".
 Gaarder disputed allegations of anti-Semitism.